jllpons/genocrab/README.md

 1. **k-Mer Composition**: Display the counts of all posible k-mers of k length found in a given sequence ordered lexicographically.
 2. **Ovelap Graph**: Given multiple sequences, display the adjency list of ovelaps between the sequencnes.
+3. **Shortest superstring**: Return the shortest possible superstring containing all of the input sequences.

 The rest of features are still WIP.